Influenza virus vaccine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a medicine or treatment that weakens your immune system, such as a steroid, radiation, or cancer treatment.
+- Tell your doctor if you are using a medicine or treatment that weakens your immune system, such as a steroid, radiation, or cancer treatment.
 This vaccine may not work as well if you are also using these medicines.
-Your doctor may still want you to get the vaccine because it can give you some protection.
+However, your doctor may still want you to get the vaccine because it can give you some protection.

 Warnings While Using This Medicine

-- Make sure your doctor or the person who gives the injection knows if you are pregnant or breastfeeding, or if you have bleeding problems (such as hemophilia), a latex allergy, HIV or AIDS, cancer, or any problems with your immune system.
+- Tell your doctor if you are pregnant or breastfeeding or if you have a weak immune system.

-- Make sure your doctor knows if you have had Guillain-Barré syndrome (a severe nerve and muscle problem) or have ever had an unusual reaction to a flu shot, such as severe muscle weakness.
+- Tell your doctor if you ever had an unusual reaction to a flu shot, such as Guillain-Barré syndrome, or if you are allergic to latex.

-- Influenza virus vaccine may not protect everyone who receives the vaccine.
-Also, this vaccine will not treat flu symptoms if you already have the virus.
+- The flu vaccine may not protect everyone who receives it.
+This vaccine will not treat flu symptoms if you have already been infected with the virus.

 Possible Side Effects While Using This Medicine